 Nevertheless, it will be important that in working towards any targets to increase the deployment of female uniformed personnel that the UN and member states don't lose sight of the importance of their role in strengthening capability and operational effectiveness.
-Member States

-14 Notably, while this may encourage more women to serve from some member states, it may slow overall gender parity initiatives that are focused on encouraging men to take on caring responsibilities as well.
-15 Timo Smit and Kajsa Tidblad-Lundholm, Trends in Women's Participation in UN, EU and OSCE Peace Operations, SIPRI Policy therefore need to be nominating and deploying women that are trained military and police personnel to serve in peace operations, while also reviewing their own national efforts to recruit and promote women within their national military and police institutions.
+Member States therefore need to be nominating and deploying women that are trained military and police personnel to serve in peace operations, while also reviewing their own national efforts to recruit and promote women within their national military and police institutions.
 For many member states, including a number of major T/PCCs, that requires a significant transformation of their own institutions and the way they engage with the UN.
 That's why member state commitment to increase women's participation as part of the A4P declaration will be critical, particularly if major T/PCCs are going to remain preferred contributors.
-Partnerships such as the Elsie Initiative, launched by the Canadians, as well as targeted training support for female peacekeepers, generate potential moving forward to address some of these gaps and build the capacity of T/PCCs to deploy more women to peace operations.
+Partnerships such as the Elsie Initiative (launched by the Canadians), along with the Uniformed Gender Parity Strategy and targeted training support for female peacekeepers, generate potential moving forward to address some of these gaps and build the capacity of T/PCCs to deploy more women to peace operations.